yh2527/github_daily_activities_dashboard/README.md

 <img src="instructions/05-bigquery-table.png" alt="05-bigquery-table" width="400"/>

 ### Step 4 - Transformation in dbt

 1. the repo for dbt is [here](https://github.com/yh2527/dbt-github-daily-activities)
 2. Please refer to the dbt instruction [here](https://docs.google.com/document/d/1y0DqZH9GWhRzLZW4bXWBNjSL7Z85UJ_zRSD654t6Kzg/edit?usp=sharing)

 ### Step 5 - Dashboard
 - Sample dashboard can be found [here](https://lookerstudio.google.com/s/hu76D8e84kU)

+---
 Thank you!
-If you have any question, please message me in the class Slack channel @Cookie Monster
+If you have any question or any trouble reproducing this pipeline, please message me in the class Slack channel @Cookie Monster